droc101/godot-image-text/README.md

  - Font Size
  - Image extension (E.G. ".png" or ".bmp")

+## Insallation
+Copy the .gd script and font folder into the res:// directory If you want, you can also copy over demo.tscn

 ## Notes
 PNG is the reccomended file format, as it allows for transparency.
 ## Creating Custom Fonts